fedir/mnogosearch-typo3/Readme.md

 ## Steps ##

-* Compile and install the mnoGoSearch search engine from sources
+* Compile mnoGoSearch search engine from sources under root account
  * You could use installation script for Debian / Ubuntu systems
 * Copy the TYPO3 extension sources into Your typo3conf/ext folder
 * Configure the extension in TYPO3 BE after official manual